-1. We ask that you deliver your child no earlier than 8:00 a.m. to the back door only.
-The doors will be open from 7:50 to 8:20 AM only.
-The doors automatically lock after 8:20 AM.
+- 1. We ask that you deliver your child no earlier than 8:00 a.m. to the back door. - 2.
 Please use the circle drive on the east side of the building.
-The bus parking lot is not available for drop off or pick up of students during arrival and dismissal times.
+The bus parking lot is not available for drop off or pick up of students during arrival and dismissal times. - 3.
 Students are not counted tardy until 8:30 a.m.